-7.2.5.7 Clinical Laboratory Adverse Events
+7.2.6.7 Clinical Laboratory Adverse Events

-Many laboratory abnormalities observed during the course of a study will be included under a reported AE describing a clinical syndrome (eg, elevated BUN and creatinine in the setting of an adverse event of renal failure, or decreased hemoglobin in a case of bleeding esophageal varices).
-Isolated laboratory abnormalities should be reported as AEs if they are considered to be clinically significant by the Investigator.
+Many laboratory abnormalities observed during the course of a study will be included under a reported AE describing a clinical syndrome (eg, elevated BUN and creatinine in the setting of an AE of renal failure, or decreased hemoglobin in a case of bleeding esophageal varices).
+In such cases, the laboratory abnormality itself (eg, elevated creatinine in a setting of renal failure) does not need to be recorded as an AE.
+However, isolated laboratory abnormalities should be reported as AEs if they are considered to be clinically significant by the Investigator.